Coping with Loss

 Human beings are naturally resilient, considering most of us can endure loss and then continue on with our own lives.
 But some people may struggle with grief for longer periods of time and feel unable to carry out daily activities.
 Those with severe grief may be experiencing complicated grief.
 These individuals could benefit from the help of a psychologist or another licensed mental health professional with a specialization in grief.

-Moving on With Life
+Moving Forward With Life

 Mourning the loss of a close friend or relative takes time, but research tells us that it can also be the catalyst for a renewed sense of meaning that offers purpose and direction to life.